-The current mineral resource estimate on the Gaspé Copper Project is the Updated MRE which is supported by the Gaspé Copper Technical Report.
-The Updated MRE (see Table below) includes pit-constrained resources comprising 824 million tonnes grading 0.34% CuEq of Indicated category and 670 million tonnes grading 0.38% CuEq of Inferred category.
-This Updated MRE represents a 53% increase in copper-equivalent metal content in Indicated Resource and a 100-fold increase in copper-equivalent metal content in Inferred Resources relative to the 2024Q2 MRE.
+The current mineral resource estimate on the Gaspé Copper Project is the mineral resource estimate with an effective date of November 4, 2024 (the "Updated MRE") which is supported by the technical report prepared in accordance with NI 43-101 titled "NI 43-101 Technical Report on the Gaspé Copper Project with an updated mineral resource estimate for the Copper Mountain Deposit, Québec, Canada" dated December 27, 2024 (with an effective date of November 4, 2024)(the "Gaspé Copper Technical Report").
+The Updated MRE (as outlined in the Table below) includes pit-constrained resources comprising 824 million tonnes grading 0.34% CuEq of Indicated category and 670 million tonnes grading 0.38% CuEq of Inferred category.
+The Updated MRE represents a 53% increase in copper-equivalent metal content in Indicated Resource and a 100-fold increase in copper-equivalent metal content in Inferred Resources relative to the mineral resource estimate provided in the technical report titled "NI 43-101 Technical Report on the Gaspé Copper Project with an updated mineral resource estimate for the Copper Mountain Deposit, Québec, Canada" dated June 19, 2024 (with an effective date of April 22, 2024) (the "2024Q2 MRE").
 Based on the Gaspé Copper Technical Report, at 4.91 billion pounds (2.23 million tonnes) of contained copper, as well as significant molybdenum (274 million pounds) and silver (46.0 million ounces), the latest Gaspé Copper in-pit Indicated Resource hosts, by far, the largest undeveloped copper-molybdenum deposit in Eastern North America, exclusive of Inferred resources.